menu

 Demographics

-The per capita income in Luther in 2022 was $26,270, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $105,080 for a family of four.
+The per capita income in Luther in 2022 was $35,200, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $140,800 for a family of four.
 However, Luther contains both very wealthy and poor people as well.

+Luther is a very ethnically-diverse village.
 The people who call Luther home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Luther residents report their race to be White.
 Luther also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.52% of the village’s residents.
-Important ancestries of people in Luther include German, Irish, Polish, French, and Scottish.
+People of Hispanic or Latino origin account for 26.13% of the village’s residents.
+Important ancestries of people in Luther include German, Irish, Polish, Swedish, and French.

 The most common language spoken in Luther is English.
 Other important languages spoken here include Spanish and Italian.